f5devcentral/f5-agility-labs-adc/docs/class10/labs/lab2.rst

 Task 2: Rate Limiting S3 Traffic with iRules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following steps will create a massive spike in sudden S3 activity, and an approach to throttle down a specific source
+The following steps will create a massive spike in sudden S3 activity, and an approach using BIG-IP to
-of the excessive load being received.
+throttle down a specific source of the excessive load being received.

 +---------------------------------------------------------------------------------------------------------------+
 | 1.
 Open MinIO WARP (UDF → Components → Traffic‑Gen → Access → Firefox).                                       |